-Companies selected for the Global Blue Innovation Challenge participants will each receive a letter of support for a Canadian start-up visa and $25,000 in non-dilutive, non-repayable funding per company to address key technical and business milestones.
+Global Blue Innovation Challenge participants will each receive a letter of support for a Canadian start-up visa and $25,000 in non-dilutive, non-repayable funding to address key technical and business milestones.
 Up to four companies will be selected and funding will be provided as an award upon arrival in Nova Scotia.
 An additional $25,000 per company may be available based on milestone progress, to be determined upon arrival in the province.
 The funding will be issued under the business name registered in the Nova Scotia Registry of Joint Stock Companies.

 In addition to funding, companies will get access to a series of acceleration activities and resources.
 Resources will be tailored to the cohort to provide support where participants need it most.
 Each company will be assigned an advisor.
 Participants should make every effort to take advantage of the workshops, activities and other resources offered, including:

 Shared office space in one of our incubation facilities: Start-Up Yard at COVE, The Bays at Innovacorp or The Labs at Innovacorp.
 Innovacorp’s incubation facilities offer emerging technology companies the environment they need to grow stronger, faster.

 Expert advice and workshops for companies upon arrival in Nova Scotia for a minimum of six months.
 This support will include one-on-one advice in core business areas such as venture finance, start-up strategy and governance, and human resources and culture.